 - The Maardja Botanical Walk is a flat walk that meanders through mangroves for about 1.2 kms.
 It is about 10 minutes south of Cape Trib.

-They usually only take about an hour and they are definitely worth doing.
+They usually only take about an hour so they are definitely worth doing on a Daintree daytrip.

 You are pretty much guaranteed to spot in the wild and they are also just a nice way to take in the views and environment of the area.